Three Fools

 Electronics

-The boat came equipped with a Northstar 951X chartplotter, which I promptly pulled out, sold, and replaced with a Raymarine C80 charplotter, and a B&G Hydra 2000 instruments and autopilot system.
+When I bought the boat in 2007, it came with a Northstar 951X chartplotter, which I promptly pulled out, sold, and replaced with a Raymarine C80 chartplotter.
+It also came with B&G Hydra 2000 instruments and autopilot system.

-The B&G autopilot seems to work great.
+The B&G autopilot works very well.
 The T2 ram is a little big for this size and weight boat, but it seems to have little trouble the few times I've had it in a largish following sea.
-The user interface is "OK" not nearly as nice as the Robertson AP series with their very intuitive adjustment dial.
+The user interface is "OK" — not nearly as nice as the Robertson AP series with their very intuitive adjustment dial.

 Electrical